 If you have any questions about this notice, please contact Planned Parenthood of the St. Louis Region and Southwest Missouri’s Privacy Officer at 314-531-7526.

 We understand that health information about you and your healthcare is personal.
 We are committed to protecting health information about you.
 We will create a record of the care and services you receive from us.
 We do so to provide you with quality care and to comply with any legal or regulatory requirements.

-This Notice applies to all of the records generated or received by Planned Parenthood of the St. Louis Region, whether we documented the health information, or another doctor forwarded it to us.
+This Notice applies to all of the records generated or received by Planned Parenthood of the St. Louis Region and Southwest Missouri, whether we documented the health information, or another doctor forwarded it to us.
 This Notice will tell you the ways in which we may use or disclose health information about you.
-This Notice also describes your rights to the health information we keep about you, and describe certain obligations we have regarding the use and disclosure of your health information.
+This Notice also describes your rights to the health information we keep about you, and describes certain obligations we have regarding the use and disclosure of your health information.

 Our pledge regarding your health information is backed-up by Federal law.
 The privacy and security provisions of the Health Insurance Portability and Accountability Act (“HIPAA”) require us to:

 - Make sure that health information that identifies you is kept private;

 - Make available this notice of our legal duties and privacy practices with respect to health information about you; and

 - Follow the terms of the notice that is currently in effect.

 HOW WE MAY USE AND DISCLOSE HEALTH INFORMATION ABOUT YOU